PaulRobertJr/generateRandomName/README.md

 # generateRandomName

-how to generate username,product,etc.. random.
+how to generate username,product,etc.. random  in cypress.io